minio/kes-docs/content/integrations/google-cloud-secret-manager.md

    ```

    You can verify the status of the containers using the following command.
-   The command should show three pods, one for hte Pod, one for KES, and one for MinIO.
+   The command should show three pods, one for the Pod, one for KES, and one for MinIO.

    ```sh {.copy}
    sudo podman container list